klahnakoski/Block-Scoped-Exception-Handlers/README.md

 Larger code blocks do a better job of portraying he visual impact of the reduced indentation.
 I would admit that some readability is lost because the error handling code precedes the happy path, but I believe the eye will overlook this with little practice.

-Multiple `except` statements are allowed.
+Compound `except` statements are allowed.
 They apply as if they were used in a `try` statement; matched in the order declared:

     def process_todo(todo):
         pre_processing()  # has no exception handling